 The Hoi An Pottery Village is a stand-alone attraction just outside town but within easy reach by push bike, scooter or taxi.
 The villagers have been traditionally involved in pottery for centuries and the craft continues today.
 The Thanh Ha village has been turned into a tourist attraction but in a very nice, low-key, way.
 There's absolutely nothing shouting "tourist trap" … [Read more...]

-We spent almost 6 months living in Hoi An, Vietnam , so we needed to shop at her markets regularly.
-We started with the central market, but as we found our feet we started to use Tiger market and more.
-The night market is just for the tourists, so more on where to shop in Hoi An, how, and for what in o First light, around 6am, a solo walk into the market.
-There is activity … [Read more...]
+We spent almost 6 months living in Hoi An Vietnam, so we needed to shop at her markets regularly.
+We started with the Hoi An Central Market near the river in the UNESCO listed Old Town.
+As we found our feet we started to use Tiger Market and more.
+The Hoi An Night Market is just for the tourists.
+More on where to shop in Hoi An, how, and for what in our guide to the markets of … [Read more...]